Wandle Industrial Museum

 History

-Among famous firms to use the Wandle as their base are Liberty (the Regent Street store printed silk here), the Surrey Iron Railway, Connolly's Leather, William Morris & Co., and Young's Brewery.
+Among famous firms to use the Wandle as their base are Liberty of London (the Regent Street store printed silk here), the Surrey Iron Railway, Connolly's Leather, William Morris & Co., and Young's Brewery.
 The museum has the only known model of the Morris & Co works in Merton.

 The Wandle Industrial Museum has helped create 'The Wandle Trail', a walking and cycling trail that follows the river's course past industrial landmarks and other places of interest.